bitterpanda63/bitterpanda63.github.io/_posts/2025-01-10-larq-bottle-reverse-engineering.md

 I also was able to debug the messages sent between my phone and the bottle, which I will be analysing.
 ### Bluetooth findings
 #### Status updates : ResponseGetCapUiState
 One message which just kept coming back was the one below, which I've split into three parts, one part was an identifier `type.googleapis.com/ResponseGetCapUiState`.
-The un-decoded data could mean a couple of things, my guess right now is that it represents the filtering status (Adventure, Purifying, off, ...) and the current volume.
+The encoded data could mean a couple of things, my guess right now is that it represents the filtering status (Adventure, Purifying, off, ...) and the current volume.
 ```
 ?
 0D-03-00-00-00-10-01-1A-31-0A-29